 An optional nonempty <link> element can be used to include a clickable URL in the push message.

 All elements not mentioned above will be ignored.
-Also the element <title> that are mandatory in the RSS standard.
+Also the element <title> which is mandatory in the RSS standard.

 Example of RSS feed containing two push messages.
 Also see the example file rss_push.xml at the end of this article: